 Draws Whatever a Spider Can1 of 12Through his 50+ years and countless titles, Marvel’s Spider-Man has had one of the most illustrious arrays of comics talent come through his life.
-From his meager beginnings under the pencil of Steve Ditko to his current penciller, Olivier Coipel in "Spider-Verse" and onto the small and big screens, the wise-cracking wall-crawler has enjoyed A-list caliber talent throughout his years.
+From his meager beginnings under the pencil of Steve Ditko to Marvel superstar Jim Cheung’s work on the current Dead No MOre: The Clone Conspiracy, all manner of artists have worked on the Wall-Crawler.

-It today’s Countdown, we flip through the pages of the various Spider-Man titles – be it Amazing, Ultimate, Sensational, Web Of, Astonishing or any of the other vast array of adjectives seen in front of his name in comics titles over the years.
+In today’s Countdown, we flip through the pages of the various Peter Parker/Spider-Man titles – be it Amazing, Ultimate, Sensational, Web Of, Astonishing or any of the other vast array of adjectives seen in front of his name in comic books titles over the years.
 There’s bound to be some spectacles, surprises and debate with these ten choices – but at the end of the day they’re all great.

-Ross Andru2 of 12Although his name may not have the glitz and glamour that Steve Ditko, Mark Bagley or Todd McFarlane, the first-generation Russian-American Ross Andru is for many people the definitive Spider-Man artist of their youth.
+Ross Andru2 of 12Although his name may not have the glitz and glamour that Steve Ditko, Mark Bagley, or Todd McFarlane have accumulated, the first-generation Russian-American Ross Andru is for many people the definitive Spider-Man artist of their youth.

 In 1973 Andru got his proper debut on Amazing Spider-Man, doing what turned into a five-year run on the title including penciling the debut of the Punisher.
 As arguably Marvel’s top artist at the time, Andru was tapped to illustrate the rare company crossover Superman vs. Amazing Spider-Man in 1978 with writer Gerry Conway, whom he collaborated frequently with.